DaniArnaout/DaniArnaout.github.io/menu/complex/README.md

 * As for the JSON root, the first section API is handled by the collection view itself, so it must be left empty, which is represented by a dash (-).
 This means that the first section consists of only 1 row that is not to be handled by the table parsed API itself.

-* The second section however, has `messages` as the root of the JSON to be parsed.
+* The second section, however, has `messages` as the root of the JSON to be parsed.
 (Check the API to see how the response looks like), this is why you need to specify it there.
-The end result is `-,messages` which means that the first section will be handled elsewhere, while the second section of the table will be handled by the parsed array.
+The end result is `-, messages` which means that the first section will be handled elsewhere, while the second section of the table will be handled by the parsed array.

 <img width="300" alt="Table view" src="/menu/complex/attachments/complex-alcollectionview.png">